 Some Other Tort Claims

-Actions like trying to flee police, street racing, or speeding for an adrenaline rush all of these falls under the tort of gross negligence or even recklessness.
-As an attorney litigating these cases is easier, as compared to regular negligence.
+Actions like trying to flee police, street racing, or speeding for an adrenaline rush all fall under the tort of gross negligence or even recklessness.
+As an attorney, litigating these cases is easier as compared to regular negligence.

 Though a few different types of car accidents may come under intentional tort claims, but these are rare since most people don’t intentionally crash their cars into others.